Health care is changing quickly.

 Read about key trends and what this means for employers.

 SDoH analytics requires a lot of data, and different types of data.
 Claims data tells us about health care visits.
 Digital device data tells us about daily health.
-And special data sets apply what we know in a way that delineates the social and environmental factors that could influence each member.
+And special data sets let us delineate the social and environmental factors that could influence each member.

 In SDoH analytics, we understand each person as an individual and in context, but look at a community as a whole in aggregate, to see what trends and patterns emerge.